-The first thing that potential candidates come into contact with is your application form, which means that this is where you make your first impression and can really impact on how many people actually submit their application.
+The first thing that potential candidates come into contact with is your application form, which means that this is where you make your first impression and can impact how many people submit their applications.

 If the user experience is clunky or confusing then most people will simply give up.
 Many people now apply for jobs from their phones or on the go, so dealing with an application that is too long or not straightforward isn't worth the hassle.

 It is also a waste of your time to not use this initial step to find out the necessary information about a candidate.
 By using a more tailored application form, rather than just a CV, you can make this step a lot more efficient.